Mali

 Cotton farmers in Mali face climate challenges, with shorter growing seasons, poor soil health, high input costs and unstable cotton prices.
 Farmers rely on rain to grow their crops, so extreme weather in the form of late and erratic rainfall causes real problems.
 Many farmers have to re-sow their cotton seeds several times for their seedlings to become established.

 Child labour still persists in Malian culture, so CMDT is working hard to help farmers understand that it’s important to identify, prevent and address the issue of children working in the fields.
-CMDT stepped up its efforts in the 2019-20 cotton season through increased training, including on how best to capture and record progress on this fundamental issue.
+CMDT is also working hard to promote women’s empowerment and decent work.

 Find out more about the outcomes farmers are experiencing by participating in the Better Cotton programme in our latest Annual Report